Monica Martinez: New York State Senate

 In November 2020, Martinez lost her re-election bid to Republican Alexis Weik.
-However, on February 14, 2022, Martinez announced her candidacy to once again represent New York's 3rd Senate District in the 2022 general election.
+On February 14, 2022, Martinez announced her candidacy to once again represent New York's 3rd Senate District in the 2022 general election.
 Due to redistricting, Martinez later switched to run in the newly drawn 4th Senate District.
-She was elected on November 8, 2022, defeating businesswoman Wendy Rodriguez with 49.18% of the vote, compared to Rodriguez's 46.85%.
+She was elected on November 8, 2022, defeating businesswoman Wendy Rodriguez with 49.18% of the vote to Rodriguez's 46.85%.